elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 ## Making changes

-Since the excel file is a binary file and not a text based file, it is not possible to make changes using the Github website itself.
+Since the csv file is not user-friendly and prone to mistakes because empty fields and commas, we do not recommend making changes using the Github website itself.

 ### Simple way: changing the google spreadsheet